Buzz Cason

-James E. "Buzz" Cason (born November 27, 1939 in Nashville, Tennessee, United States) is an American rock singer, songwriter, record producer, and author.
+James Elmore "Buzz" Cason (November 27, 1939 – June 16, 2024) was an American rock singer, songwriter, record producer and author.

+Life and career

+James Elmore Cason was born in Nashville, Tennessee on November 27, 1939.
 He was a founding member of The Casuals, Nashville's first rock and roll band.
 Together with Richard Williams and Hugh Jarrett of The Jordanaires he recorded as The Statues for Liberty.
 In 1960, Cason started a solo career under the pseudonym Garry Miles, and had a number 16 hit in 1960 with his cover version of the song "Look for a Star", from the film Circus of Horrors.
 The "Garry Miles" pseudonym was chosen to resemble the name of Garry Mills, the singer who originally recorded "Look for a Star".
 Cason then continued to record and issue singles as "Garry Miles" through about 1964, but without much commercial success.

-In 1962 he worked as Snuff Garrett's assistant in Los Angeles.
+In 1962 he worked as Snuff Garrett's assistant engineer in Los Angeles.
 During this period, he and Leon Russell, then a session musician, produced The Crickets in a version of the song "La Bamba".
-The song did well in the UK and he toured with the group.
+The song did well in the United Kingdom and he toured with the group.
 In Nashville he also worked for arranger Bill Justis.

 Around the same time, and under a variety of pseudonyms, Cason also worked as a session vocalist for several Nashville-based budget labels that specialized in issuing knock-off soundalike versions of popular hits.
-These tracks were recorded quickly, and made available for sale at budget prices.
-All told, Cason sang lead on at least seven of these 'soundalike' singles issued in 1962 and '63, under such names as "Tommy Fuller", "Fred X. Brown", "Bob Lester", "Bill Allison", "Bill Austin', "Farley Wayne", and "The Shaw Brothers"—both of whom were Cason, double-tracked.
+These tracks were recorded quickly and made available for sale at budget prices.
+All told, Cason sang lead on at least seven of these 'soundalike' singles issued in 1962 and 1963, under such names as "Tommy Fuller", "Fred X. Brown", "Bob Lester", "Bill Allison", "Bill Austin', "Farley Wayne", and "The Shaw Brothers" — both of whom were Cason, double-tracked.